One-inflated zero-truncated Poisson and negative binomial regression models: Conclusions

 \section{Conclusions}

-Several outcomes in economics are truncated counts, particularly in administrative settings.
-For administrative data, the individual is typically not observed unless they visit the entity that is collecting the data.
+In administrative settings, the number of visits is typically a truncated count.
+For such data, the individual is not observed unless they visit the entity that is collecting the data.
 For example, data on the number of health care visits typically begin at the 1-count; individuals that do not visit the doctor are not observed.
-A common endeavor is to determine how a policy or characteristic might influence the expected number of visits, and for data that are zero-truncated, an appropriate zero-truncated distribution must be used in order to avoid biased and inconsistent estimators.
+A common endeavour is to determine how a policy or characteristic might influence the expected number of visits, and for data that are zero-truncated, an appropriate zero-truncated distribution must be used in order to avoid biased and inconsistent estimators.

 The current standard truncated count model, the zero truncated negative binomial (ZTNB), is likely biased and inconsistent in most settings that it is employed.
 This is due to one-inflation.
 One-inflation occurs because the individual experiences being observed during their first visit.
 Information is revealed, and behaviour is altered, typically in a way that discourages future visits.
 Individuals must experience the observational setting before they can enter the data set, but the experience itself alters their behaviour.
 This causes altered 1 counts as the experience either encourages or dissuades future visits.
-While one-inflated distributions have been developed in areas outside economics, the distributions have not yet been extended to a regression framework, until now.
+While one-inflated distributions have been developed in areas outside social sciences, the distributions have not yet been extended to a regression framework, until now.

-This paper develops one-inflated zero truncated negative binomial (OIZTNB) and one-inflated positive Poisson (OIPP) regression models, as well as a plethora of related estimators and tools, all made available in the R package \href{https://rtgodwin.com/oneinfl/}{\texttt{ oneinfl}}.
+This paper develops one-inflated zero truncated negative binomial (OIZTNB) and one-inflated positive Poisson (OIPP) regression models, as well as a plethora of related estimators and tools, all made available in the \texttt{R} package \texttt{oneinfl}.
 The methods developed here are applied to four data sets that have traditionally been used to champion the ZTNB regression model.
 In all cases, one-inflation is found, suggesting that the ZTNB model is actually misspecified.
 Simulation studies suggest large biases when specifying the wrong model.
 Accordingly, we recommend the use of the OIZTNB model in place of the ZTNB, for administrative type data.